Reduce costs, environmental impact and more

 Secondary packaging can also increase labour costs, as it effectively adds another process to the assembly.

-In fact, single trip packaging requires considerably more manpower at the beginning of its journey (assembly, closures, potentially placing items in bags / liners etc.) and the end (collapsing, removing tape, bundling ready for recycling etc.).
+In fact, single-trip packaging requires considerably more manpower at the beginning of its journey – assembly, closures, potentially placing items in bags or liners, etc. – and the end – collapsing, removing tape, bundling ready for recycling, etc.

-Therefore, returnable packaging can improve the productivity of your staff too.
+Therefore, returnable packaging can also improve your staff’s productivity.

-A final point to add here is that returnable transit packaging also has a wide range of “dunnage” options – effectively inserts, dividers, layer separators, vac formed trays and so on.
+A final point to add here is that returnable transit packaging also has a wide range of “dunnage” options – effectively inserts, dividers, layer separators, vacuum-formed trays, and so on.

-These can further increase the efficiency of your staff (and product protection too).
+These can further increase your staff efficiency and product protection, too.
 These can often be folded flat or nested for return transit.

 Benefits for your customers

-With single trip corrugated, there is often a cost of disposal once they have completed their (one and only) journey.
+With single-trip corrugated, there is often a disposal cost once the corrugated has completed its journey.

 Whilst a lot of this burden will fall on the recipient of the cardboard packaging, there are costs for your business in terms of buying PRNs under the Packaging Waste Regulations.

-Returnable transit packaging will eliminate the need for your customers to dispose of / recycle large volumes of cardboard boxes and the associated costs.
-Instead, your customers can simply collapse them and send back to you as a return load following their next delivery.
+Returnable transit packaging will eliminate the need for your customers to dispose of or recycle large volumes of cardboard boxes, along with the associated costs.
+Instead, your customers can simply collapse them and send them back to you as a return load following their next delivery.

-And don’t forget – the majority of RTP containers can be recycled at the end of their serviceable life too.
+Don’t forget – the majority of RTP containers can also be recycled at the end of their serviceable life.

 Efficient return transit of your containers

-One criticism of returnable packaging – and specifically moulded totes or containers – is that it can often result in very inefficient return journeys.
-This is because, as the containers do not fold flat, they still take up a whole vehicle load.
+One criticism of returnable packaging – specifically moulded totes or containers – is that it can often lead to very inefficient return journeys.
+This is because the containers do not fold flat and still take up a whole vehicle load.

 Essentially, you are paying to ship fresh air inside your containers.

-Whilst this is fine in scenarios where goods may be delivered, finished or have some other process applied and then returned, it can make it uneconomical for a one way trip (unless that trip was going to be empty anyway).
+Whilst this is fine in scenarios where goods may be delivered, finished, or have some other process applied to them and then returned, it can make a one-way trip uneconomical unless that trip would have been empty anyway.

-An easy solution to this however is to use collapsible transit packaging.
-This can, after use, be folded down and returned without taking up much space on the return trip.
+An easy solution to this, however, is to use collapsible transit packaging.
+After use, this can be folded down and returned without taking up space on the return trip.

 One assembled Rapitainer, as an example, can typically hold 10 collapsed units for the return journey.